aspose-total/Aspose.Total-Products/total/en/net/conversion/pot-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POT to EXCEL via C# or Online App" h2=".NET API for POT to EXCEL conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert POT files to EXCEL within any .NET, C#, ASP.NET and VB.NET application.
+The conversion process is simple and straightforward, requiring only two steps.

+The first step is to use Aspose.Slides for .NET to export the POT file to HTML.
+This component provides a wide range of features for creating, manipulating and converting presentations.
+It supports a variety of formats, including POT, PPT, PPTX, ODP, OTP, PPS, PPSX, PPTM, PPSM, POTX, POTM, and more.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to EXCEL.
+This component is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets.
+It supports a variety of formats, including XLS, XLSX, XLSM, XLSB, CSV, HTML, ODS, PDF, and more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POT file to EXCEL within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to EXCEL.
+By using Aspose.Total for .NET, developers can quickly and easily convert POT files to EXCEL within any .NET, C#, ASP.NET and VB.NET application.
+The conversion process is simple and straightforward, requiring only two steps.
+Aspose.Slides for .NET is used to export the POT file to HTML, and Aspose.Cells for .NET is used to convert the HTML file to EXCEL.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}